MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-tutorial-dlp.md

 ---
-title: Discover and protect sensitive information in your organization
+title: Classic portal -  Discover and protect sensitive information in your organization
-description: This tutorial describes the process to discover and protect sensitive information in Microsoft Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: tutorial
+description: Classic portal -  This tutorial describes the process to discover and protect sensitive information in Microsoft Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: tutorial
+ROBOTS: NOINDEX
 ---
-# Tutorial: Discover and protect sensitive information in your organization
+# Classic portal: Tutorial: Discover and protect sensitive information in your organization

 [!INCLUDE [Banner for top of topics](includes/banner.md)]